-Over the course of the last twenty-five years, I've represented many students who have been charged with sex-related offenses either occurring on-campus or off-campus.
+Over the last twenty-five years, I've represented many students who have been charged with sex-related offenses, either occurring on-campus or off-campus.

-These cases are particularly troubling because if you are convicted of a sex-related offense in addition to all the penalties that come along with it at the criminal level, it can cause you to be kicked out of your school, obviously cause you problems getting into another school and can affect your future because of the conviction and the ramifications that come along with sex offense cases.
+These cases are particularly troubling because if you are convicted of a sex-related offense, in addition to all the penalties that come along with it at the criminal level, it can cause you to be kicked out of your school and cause you problems getting into another school and can affect your future because of the conviction and the ramifications that come along with sex offense cases.

-And I tell you, I've seen a lot of these cases are more than meets the eye.
-Sometimes there is alcohol involved and the party that's being accused of a sex offense really didn't do anything wrong and is being accused for various reasons that are dissociated with criminal conduct
+And I tell you, I've seen many of these cases are more than meets the eye.
+Sometimes there is alcohol involved, and the party accused of a sex offense didn't do anything wrong and is being charged for various reasons that are dissociated with criminal conduct.

-For example, a lot of times two individuals will get drunk at a party.
-Maybe they know each other, maybe they don't know each other.
-One thing will lead to another, they'll end up in a room together, they'll be kissing and then something sexual will happen and then the other party wakes up and somehow thinks something wrong has happened to them.
+For example, two individuals often get drunk at a party.
+Maybe they know each other; perhaps they don't know each other.
+One thing will lead to another; they'll end up in a room together, they'll be kissing, and then something sexual will happen, and then the other party wakes up and somehow thinks something wrong has happened to them.

-Really, what it boils down to is consent.
-If somebody consented or it appeared they consented based on their acts and the circumstances surrounding the meeting between the two parties – that's not a criminal case and it shouldn't be charged criminally.
+What it boils down to is consent.
+Suppose somebody consented, or it appeared they granted based on their acts and the circumstances surrounding the meeting between the two parties.
+In that case, that's not a criminal case, and it shouldn't be charged criminally.

-A lot of times in addition to looking at criminal charges, the person is looking at expulsion from school based on a bunch of allegations that simply aren't fair under the circumstances.
+In addition to looking at criminal charges, the person often looks at expulsion from school based on allegations that aren't fair under the circumstances.

 I mean, that's really where you have to get an attorney who has done these cases before so they can best advise you on how to deal with both the criminal aspect of it – dealing with the police, the criminal case – and also what you should do and say when it relates to your school and defending yourself there and trying to avoid being expelled from school and all the other potential ramifications that come along with that.